When is Big Bend busy?

 Permits for backcountry camping, river use or using stock animals in the park must be obtained before the intended backcountry use.
 Permits are issued in person only during normal visitor center hours, and may be obtained up to 24 hours in advance of the trip.
 If all the backcountry campsites are full for the night you arrive in the park you may still be able to receive a permit for backcountry camping beginning on the second night of your trip.

 Some things to know about backcountry permits:

 - Most backcountry campsites in the park are only accessible to high clearance vehicles, and four-wheel-drive may be required depending on weather conditions in the park.

 - Visitors traveling with RV's or camping trailers should be aware that few backcountry sites can accommodate these vehicles and that generator use is prohibited in the backcountry.

-- Permit cost is $12 for overnight use ($6 with an applicable pass).
+- Permit cost is $12 for overnight use ($6 with a Senior or Access pass).
 There is no charge for day-use river or stock permits.

 - Permits are issued on a first come, first-served basis.
-During peak visitation periods permits are in high demand, so please plan an alternative itinerary.
+During peak visitation periods permits are in high demand, and most sites will be taken, so please plan alternative itineraries and campsites.

 - Permits may be written for up to 14 consecutive nights.
 Day-use river and stock permits may also be written for multiple consecutive days.